 Our flexible benefits plan allows participating schools and their employees to take advantage of an exciting employee benefit.
 Established under Section 125 of the Internal Revenue Code of 1986, a group flexible spending account plan is a win-win employee benefit.
 Participating employees benefit when they increase their spendable income.
-Participating employers benefit when they reduce their costly payroll taxes.
+Participating employers benefit when they reduce payroll taxes.

 Section 125 of the Internal Revenue Code has allowed the plan to establish the following spending accounts that allow employees to pay benefit-related expenses with pre-tax dollars: